SkautDevs/kissj/README.md

  - install guide for Windows: https://docs.docker.com/docker-for-windows/install/ (docker-compose included in Docker for win)
 2. run `docker-compose build && docker-compose up`
 3. run `composer install` in the container by:
- - check name of the running container by `docker ps` - there should be three, are searching something like `kissj_app`
+ - check name of the running container by `docker ps` - there should be three, you are searching something like `kissj_app`
  - get into container by `docer exec -it name_of_the_container /bin/bash` (tab will help the wording)
  - inside container, run `composer install`
 4. in browser visit `localhost/install.php`, fill the form and hit button which init DB and create your own .env file